DLFMetadataAssessment/MetadataQualityBenchmarks/doc/benchmarks-summary.rst

 **********

 This is the summary version, listing only the individual benchmarks, organized according to the various aspects a metadata manager might review or verify in a record.
-See the :doc:`Full Benchmarks </benchmarks-full>` for more details and examples related to each benchmark.
+See the :doc:`Expanded Benchmarks </benchmarks-full>` for more details and examples related to each benchmark.
 The summary is also downloadable as a :download:`PDF file </summary-metadata-benchmarks.pdf>`.